 Run Reactions

 The current simulation time is set with the method SetTime and the time step for the reaction calculations is set with the method SetDeltaTime.
-A factor to convert from seconds to user time units in the input to the SetTime and SetDeltaTime methods can be set by the SetTimeConversion method.
 Equilibrium and kinetic reactions for the time step are run with the RunCells method.
 Sample code for running a typical reaction step in PhreeqcRM is provided in Table 5.

 Table 5: Time stepping and reaction calculations.